ABOUT

 CS 3481 - Computer Systems: Gave talks on GDB, Valgrind, C & C++

-sections, and reviewed/graded student programming assignments.
+led Lab sections, and reviewed/graded student programming

 Research Assistant